NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

         2. You need to restore the Client Backup GPO from the most recent backup.
 What command should you use?

             a.
-Restore-GPO -Name “Client Backup GPO”
+Restore-GPO -Name "Client Backup GPO"

             b.
 Restore-GPO -All -Path \\\\Server\\BackupGPOs

-            c.  ***Import-GPO -BackupGpoName “Client Backup GPO”
+            c.  ***Import-GPO -BackupGpoName "Client Backup GPO"
-                -TargetName “Restored Client Backup GPO” -Path
+                -TargetName "Restored Client Backup GPO" -Path
                 \\\\Server\\BackupGPOs***

             d.
-Restore-GPO -Name “Client Backup GPO” -Path
+Restore-GPO -Name "Client Backup GPO" -Path
                 \\\\Server\\BackupGPOs

-        3. You want to copy the settings from the TreyResearch.net “Client Backup GPO” to the “ClientBackupGPO” in the TailspinToys.com domain.
+        3. You want to copy the settings from the TreyResearch.net "Client Backup GPO" to the "ClientBackupGPO" in the TailspinToys.com domain.
 What command should you use?

             a.
-Use the GPMC’s Restore From Backup command to restore the GPO in the TailspinToys.com domain, specifying the Migration Table.
+Use the GPMC's Restore From Backup command to restore the GPO in the TailspinToys.com domain, specifying the Migration Table.

             b.
-Use the GPMC’s Restore From Backup command to restore the GPO from the TreyResearch.net domain.
+Use the GPMC's Restore From Backup command to restore the GPO from the TreyResearch.net domain.

             c.
-Use the GPMC’s Copy command to copy the “Client Backup GPO” from the TreyResearch.net domain and then paste the GPO into the TailspinToys.com domain.
+Use the GPMC's Copy command to copy the "Client Backup GPO" from the TreyResearch.net domain and then paste the GPO into the TailspinToys.com domain.

-            d.  ***Use the GPMC’s Import Settings command to import the settings from the most recent backup of the “Client Backup GPO” from the TreyResearch.net domain into the “ClientBackupGPO” in the TailspinToys.com domain,
+            d.  ***Use the GPMC's Import Settings command to import the settings from the most recent backup of the "Client Backup GPO" from the TreyResearch.net domain into the "ClientBackupGPO" in the TailspinToys.com domain,
                 specifying the Migration Table.***

     4. Lesson 4 Objective Overview